 Governors

-Bill Muir (Chairman)
+Bill Muir (Chair of Governors)

 Angela Makepeace (Vice Chair)

-Louise Cook (Assistant Headteacher)
+Louise Cook (Deputy Headteacher)

 Peter Thomson (Foundation Trust Governor)